scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

 where :math:`[\cdot]_+` is the hinge loss.

-.. topic:: Example Code:
+.. rubric:: Example Code

 A basic usage of this model with triplets:

 ::